Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 This chapter provides an overview of how social scientists can make use of text data using computational data analysis methods.
-We cover the types of analysis that can be done with text data (search, topic detection, classification, etc.) and give an overview of how to do these analysis, social science tasks that they’re useful for, and how to evaluate the results.
-We provide a set of tools that are commonly used for doing text analysis and provide ….
+We cover the types of analysis that can be done with text data (search, topic detection, classification, etc.), give an overview of how to do these analysis, social science tasks that they’re useful for, and how to evaluate the results produced.
+We also provide pointers to some tools that are commonly used for doing text analysis.

 Understanding human generated text
 -------------------------------

-You wake up and read the newspaper, a Facebook post, or an academic article a colleague sent you.
-You, like other humans, can digest and understand rich information, but an increasingly central challenge for humans is to cope with the deluge of information we are supposed to read and understand.
-As social scientists, we often deal with text data that comes from a variety of sources: open ended survey responses, phone call transcriptions, social media data, notes from electronic health records, and news.
-A challenge we face when dealing with these types of data is how to efficiently analyze it just like we do structured (tabular) data.
-For example, when analyzing survey responses or electronic health records data, both of which contain narrative text (from the respondents and medical practitioners respectively), the text data often gets ignored or read by the analysts (manually) and used anecdotally.
-Text analysis techniques described in this chapter allow you to use all of the data available (structured and unstructured), and efficiently incorporate large amounts of text data in your analysis.
+As social scientists, we often deal with text data that comes from a variety of sources: open ended survey responses, phone call transcriptions, social media data, notes from electronic health records, news articles, and research publications.
+A challenge we face when dealing with these types of data is how to efficiently analyze it just like we analyze traditional tabular data.
+For example, when analyzing survey responses or electronic health records data, both of which contain narrative text (from the respondents and medical practitioners respectively), the text data often gets ignored or selectively read by the analysts (manually) and used anecdotally.
+Text analysis techniques described in this chapter allow you to use all of the data available (structured and unstructured), and incorporate large amounts of text data in your analysis.

 **Structure of the chapter [REMOVE WHEN DONE WITH EDITING]:**